GaloisInc/swanky/CONTRIBUTING/swanky-development-process.md

 All MRs need to pass CI's checks.
 CI will, in addition to running Rust tests, also run a series of lints.
 It can be faster to run them locally (via `./swanky lint`), rather than waiting for CI to tell you that there was a failure.

+## Code Review

+The number one rule of code review is: "be kind!"
+Someone spent time writing the contribution that you are looking at.
+Code review provides a wonderful teaching/learning opportunity for everyone involved—treat it that way!

+One goal of code review is to try to help avoid mistakes in code, or point out ways that it could be better.
+Beyond that, after a successful code review, reviewers should walk away with a deep understanding of the code that they just read.
+If none of the reviewers feel like they have a deep understanding of the code, it suggests that _something_ should be revisited: is the code confusing?
+Is it not the specialty of the reviewers?

+After a successful code review, once the "Merge it In!" button has been pressed, the responsibility of the code should lie with the whole team.
+If the code has a bug in it, that's not the responsibility of the person who typed it; it's the responsibility of the whole team.
+On a healthy team, individuals aren't responsible for success or failure.
+The team should succeed or fail as a group, and code review is an important practice to make that a reality.

+### Tips for Code Review

+If you ask a reviewer to review too much code it can be overwhelming.
+Instead, break the code into many smaller pieces, that can be reviewed separately.

+Ask questions of the code author in comments!
+If you have a question about the code, it can help indicate that code should be restructured or differently documented.
+At worst, it'll help your understanding!

 ## `CODEOWNERS`

 Each component[^what-is-a-component] of Swanky is owned by a team of at least _two_ people.
 This information is recorded in our [`CODEOWNERS`](https://docs.gitlab.com/ee/user/project/codeowners/) file.